 Who makes GloBI possible?

 GloBI is made possible by a community of software engineers, bioinformaticists and biologists.
-Software engineers such as Jorrit Poelen, Göran Bodenschatz, and Robert Reiz collaborate with bioinformaticists like Chris Mungall, data managers like Sarah E. Miller and biologists like Jim Simons, Anne Thessen, and Brian Hayden to capture, provide access to and use interaction data that is provided by biologists and citizen scientists around the world.
+Software engineers such as Jorrit Poelen, Göran Bodenschatz, and Robert Reiz collaborate with bioinformaticists like Chris Mungall, data managers like Sarah E. Miller and biologists like Jim Simons, Anne Thessen, Jen Hammock and Brian Hayden to capture, provide access to and use interaction data that is provided by biologists and citizen scientists around the world.
 GloBI is sustained by an intricate network of thriving open source, open data and open science communities in addition to receiving donations, grants, awards or being written into grants, including, but not limited to, EOL's EOL Rubenstein Fellows Program (CRDF EOL-33066-13/F33066, 2013) and the David M. Rubenstein Grant (FOCX-14-60988-1, 2014), and the Smithsonian Institution (SI) (T15CC10297-002, 2016).
 If you would like to contribute to GloBI please visit our contribute page.

 How to share data through GloBI?